Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 * **Timestamp Dependence**

 This is an age old problem.
 Researchers have spawned a lot of papers citing the problems caused by using timestamp for pseudo-random number generation.
-These problems become thousandfold when the timestamp is issued in a distributed system and that too by the participants themselves.
+These problems become tenfold when the timestamp is issued in a distributed system and that too by the participants themselves.
 Moreover Ethereum allows the miner to vary the value by roughly 900 seconds.
 The paper by Lu, et al demonstrates a similar example on a contract called `theRun`.
 Allowing contracts to access the block timestamp is essentially a redundant feature that renders contracts vulnerable to manipulation by adversaries.

 * **Mishandled Exceptions**